pladdy/jwty-mcjwt-face/README.rst

 This project is an excuse to play with Falcon and pyjwt.

 The keys in the repo are generated with ``make keys`` and are useless.
+Even so, don't use them...they are compromised.

 Installation
 ------------